yuriyskulskiy/Tippecanoe-for-android/README.md

       - sync gradle

-  4) (this step is not nessesary if step 0 has been done in order)  Android.mk is located in tippcanoe/src/main/jni :
+  4) (this step is not necessary if step 0 has been done in order)  Android.mk is located in tippcanoe/src/main/jni :
-    There different ways to run ndk build: via creaing ndk-build  comand inexternal tools panel:
+      There are different ways to run ndk build: via creaing ndk-build  comand in external tools panel:

-     -  creating ndk-build command: go to-> androidstudio ->preferenses;
+     -  creating ndk-build command:

+         go to-> androidstudio ->preferenses;

           select: tools->external tools;

           press "+"

           fill the form:

        name = anyname (ndk-build-tippecanoe as example)

          discription = any discription

-         Group: NDK   or any name
+         Group = NDK   or any name

          program = path to ndk-buld

             example  = /Users/yuriy/Library/Android/sdk/ndk-bundle/ndk-build

-         parameters - empty // to make clean command put parameter =  clean working directory = $ProjectFileDir$/tippcanoe/src/main
+         parameters - empty // to make clean command put parameter =  clean

+         working directory = $ProjectFileDir$/tippcanoe/src/main

      - creating ndk clean command:

         do al previous step (creating ndk-build command:) but parameters has to be = clean

    5) to invoke ndk-build command